-Specific Athletic Policies
+Athletic Policies

-Levels of Play
+Levels of Competition

 Depending on the size of the team, Archbishop Hannan offers up to three levels of competition in its athletic program.
-The initial level, 8th Grade/Black Hawks, is designed to introduce students to the demands of interscholastic competition, the need to create a balance between academics and athletics, and the general philosophy of Hannan athletics.

-The second level of competition is Junior Varsity.
-This level is designed to be more developmental for the purpose of preparing athletes for varsity competition.
+2. Junior Varsity.
+This level is designed to be more developmental in order to preparing athletes for varsity competition.
 It is considerably more demanding with respect to practice time, off-season training, and possible specialization.
-Coaches encourage more dedication at this level in order to maximize the potential of the athlete.
+Coaches encourage more dedication at this level to maximize the potential of the athlete.
 The purpose of this maximization is two-fold: First, it gives the athlete a better opportunity to participate; and, second, the athlete will be able to contribute more to the success of the team.
+The developmental nature of both the 8th Grade and junior varsity levels make the opportunities for participation in practice and games a top priority of these programs.

 Transfer Students

-Students athletes transferring to Archbishop Hannan High School must comply with all LHSAA eligibility requirements in order to compete their first year after transferring.
+Athletes transferring to Archbishop Hannan High School must comply with all LHSAA eligibility requirements in order to compete their first year after transferring.
 Click here for basic LHSAA eligibility guidelines.

 Travel

 When provided, students must travel both to and from games on school transportation.
 Athletes may be released to their own parent(s) at the conclusion of the contest.
-If students are to ride home with anyone other than their own parent(s), they must have their parent(s) request permission prior to the day of the contest from the Principal or Athletic Director and their coach.
+If students are to ride home with anyone other than their own parent(s), they must have their parent(s) request permission before the day of the contest from the Principal or Athletic Director and their coach.

 Early Dismissal

-Although coaches make every attempt to schedule afternoon contests late enough to ensure a full day of school for its athletes, sometimes travel and special scheduling needs necessitate early dismissal.
+Although coaches make every attempt to schedule afternoon contests late enough to ensure a full day of school for its athletes, sometimes travel and special scheduling needs require early dismissal.
 It is the responsibility of the athlete to inform the teacher, discuss the procedure for make-up work, and obtain the evening’s or weekend’s homework assignment.
 Communication on the part of the athlete is essential to limiting the academic disruption of early dismissals.

 Equipment Care and Obligations